CortexIntelligentAutomation/docs/content/en/docs/Reference/Glossary/a-e.md

 ### Dictionary

-A [data type] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and it's associated item.
+A [data type] that represents an unordered collection of key-item pairs, where each pair consists of a unique key and its associated item.
 Dictionaries are optimised for fast lookup of items using their key.

 For more detailed information about dictionaries, see [Reference->Data Types->Dictionaries][TODO].